 - Employers petitioning for H-1B workers who work off-site at another company or organization’s location.

 Targeted site visits will also help us determine whether H-1B-dependent employers who normally must meet H-1B recruitment attestation requirements are actually paying their workers the statutorily required salary to qualify for an exemption from these requirements.
 These site visits will assist in determining if these employers are evading their obligation to make a good faith effort to recruit U.S. workers and to not displace U.S. workers.

 Targeted site visits will allow us to focus resources where fraud and abuse of the H-1B program may be more likely to occur.
 We will also continue to make unannounced and random visits to all H-1B employers across the country, both before and after any petition is adjudicated.

 Transparency about how the H-1B program is being used is vital to ensuring accountability for employers and improving policies and practices that protect American workers.
-To view reports and data about H-1B petitions for previous fiscal years, please visit the Buy American Hire American: Putting American Workers First page and the Immigration and Citizenship Data page.
+To view reports and data about H-1B petitions for previous fiscal years, please visit the Immigration and Citizenship Data page.